Kaitlyn Bunker

 “We’re working on solutions that bring more resilience, lower energy costs, local economic development, and reduced emissions.
 The progress we’ve made can inform similar efforts in other regions of the world.”

 Bunker was chosen as a Michigan Tech Outstanding Young Alumni Award recipient in 2021.
-The award is presented each year to alumni under the age of 35 who have distinguished themselves in their career.
+The award is presented each year to alumni under the age of 35 who have distinguished themselves in their careers.